microsoft/atlas-design/site/src/components/persona.md

 </div>
 ```

-Persona component might contain a link to user's profile, and with help of the [`.stretched-link` component](../components/stretched-link.md) the whole area persona takes becomes clickable:
+Persona's details may contain a link to user's profile, and with help of the [`.stretched-link` component](../components/stretched-link.md) the whole area persona takes becomes clickable:

 ```html
 <div class="persona position-relative">